-We also assume that the authority always prefers to allocate the entire resource.13 The preference of the authority is a monotone transformation of a quasi-linear utility index comprised of scores and a diversity preference.
-Intuitively, u_m determines the preference for assigned agents of group m, with its concavity following from a preference for diversity.14 The function g determines their risk preferences over their utility over scores and diversity across states of the world.
+We also assume that the authority always prefers to allocate the entire resource.
+The preference of the authority is a monotone transformation of a quasi-linear utility index comprised of scores and a diversity preference.
+Intuitively, $u_m$ determines the preference for assigned agents of group m, with its concavity following from a preference for diversity.
+The function g determines their risk preferences as well as the complementarity/substitutability of scores and diversity (if g is convex (concave) at a point, then scores and diversity are complements (substitutes) at that point).

 As we later show, this assumption allows for particularly simple functional forms for optimal mechanisms.
-We explore the robustness of our results to relaxing this assumption in Appendix F. We show that our results are essentially unchanged when preferences are non-separable over diversity, i.e., when $\sum{m \in \mathcal{M}} u_m(x_m)$ is replaced with u(x).
-The essential
+We explore the robustness of our results to relaxing the separability, differentiability, and concavity embedded in Assumption 1 in Appendix D. Most importantly, we show that our results are essentially unchanged when preferences are non-separable over diversity, i.e., when $\sum{m \in \mathcal{M}} u_m(x_m)$ is replaced with u(x).
+Among other things, this allows our model to capture preferences in situations with overlapping group membership (Aygün and Bó, 2021; Sönmez and Yenmez, 2022a), e.g., when people have different genders and belong to different socioeconomic groups.
+The essential assumption for our results is the weak separability of diversity and score preferences.
+When this fails, it is no longer possible to specify optimal mechanisms without explicitly conditioning the allocation on the realized